-The Alps-Adriatic Rectors’ Conference (AARC) is a union of 40 universities from the Alps-Adriatic area and has included the Western Balkans since 2011.
+The Alps-Adriatic Rectors’ Conference (AARC) is a union of over 40 universities from the Alps-Adriatic area and has included the Western Balkans since 2011.
 The objective of the AARC is to promote co-operation between universities and colleges across the region, as well as co-operation in business, arts and future-oriented projects.
 The AARC was founded in 1979 by the University of Klagenfurt and a number of other academic institutions.
 The University of Klagenfurt chaired the conference in 2007/8 and 2015/16.

 The AARC works to facilitate efficient, forward-looking partnerships between universities and states in different regions, taking into account the varied contributions and characteristics of each.
 The Alps-Adriatic region makes a significant contribution to consolidating the European idea, and the universities that are a part of the AARC strengthen this bond through working together, exchanging knowledge and academic activities.